ohyder/ohyder.github.io/index.md

   </div>
   <div>
     <p style="margin:0;">
       I am an intensivist, anesthesiologist, and outcomes researcher.
-My work spans ICU operations and capacity planning, frailty and perioperative outcomes research, procedural ergonomics, and applied methods for observational data.
-I build pragmatic tools for measurement and risk adjustment and design training programs for point-of-care ultrasound and airway management.
-If I took care of you or a family member - It was an honor and pleasure to be part of your care team.
-Please consider supporting my research work with a charitable donation.
+My work spans ICU operations and capacity planning, frailty and perioperative outcomes research, procedural ergonomics, and applied methods for analyzing observational data.
+I build pragmatic tools for measurement and risk adjustment and develop training programs for point-of-care ultrasound and airway management.

+      If you are visiting because I cared for you or a loved one, please know it was an honor to be part of your care team—your health and experience are always our highest priority.
+I welcome you to get in touch, and if you are able, to consider supporting my research through a charitable donation.
     </p>
   </div>
 </div>